alloc/vite-plugin-compress/README.md

   Minimum file size (in bytes) to be compressed.
   Defaults to 1501.

+- `exclude: string[]`
+  Globs to exclude certain files from being compressed.

 - `extensions: string[]`
   Additional extensions to compress with Brotli.